Type of Journey

 Seoni and Chhindwara, Madhya Pradesh &.
 Nagpur, District Maharashtra, India

 Mammals: Tiger, Leopards, Common Giant Flying Squirrel, Dhole, Gaur, Barking Deer, Monitor Lizard, Indian Rock Python, Rusty-spotted Cat, Jungle Cat

 Birds: Grey-headed Fishing Eagle, White-eyed Buzzard, Malabar Pied Hornbill, Osprey, Black-Hooded Oriole, Sirkeer Malkoha, Grey Nightjar, Indian Scimitar Babbler, Scaly-Breasted Munia, Jungle Owlet, Common Hawk Cuckoo, Brown Fish Owl, Short Toed Snake Eagle, Yellow Footed Green Pigeon

-Pench is a heaven for bird lovers as well.
+Pench is heaven for bird lovers as well.
 The park accommodates more than 170 different types of bird species.
 One can easily spot mynahs, Little Grebe, pigeons, sunbirds, wagtails, minivets, bulbuls, and many more.
-The chirping sound of the birds fill the air and it feels like the birds are welcoming the guests.
+The chirping sound of the birds fills the air and it feels like the birds are welcoming the guests.
 One can also spot the migratory birds and waterbirds near the artificial wetlands created by the Pench reservoir.

 Morning safari timings: 5.30 am to 10.30 am

 Afternoon safari timings: 2.30 pm to 6.30 pm